metti123/Snake-Game/README.md

 10. Score Board is displayed on the screen. <br>

-Main.cpp is a main file that contains codes of building a game menu.
+**Main.cpp**: main file that contains codes of building a game menu.<br>
-Game.h is header file for Game.cpp
+**Game.h**: header file for Game.cpp<br>
-Game.cpp is a file that contains codes of initializing and drawing the game window, drawing of snake’s body, printing a score at the bottom of the window, positioning a new fruit in the game window, positioning of the poison, setting game over situations.
+**Game.cpp**: file that contains codes of initializing and drawing the game window, drawing of snake’s body, printing a score at the bottom of the window, positioning a new fruit in the game window, positioning of the poison, setting game over situations.<br>
-Screen.h is a file that contains codes of additions to Screen.cpp file with the code of exception.
+**Screen.h**: file that contains codes of additions to Screen.cpp file with the code of exception.<br>
-Screen.cpp is a file that contains codes of screen exception for each situation.
-Helps to change color.
+**Screen.cpp**: file that contains codes of screen exception for each situation.
+Helps to change color.<br>
-Makefile It is basically used to create .cpp file and .h file for each class/functions and its functionalities and later link them all through a Makefile command .
+**Makefile**<br>

 ## Technologies
  Ncurses Library functions to complete a program that displays a two-dimensional array of Snake Map as a Game screen.
 Ncurses functions included in this game: <br>